-Course e Prerequisites
+Course Prerequisites

 MATH 105 Introduction to College Mathematics or higher

-Major F Prerequisites
+Major Prerequisites

-ACTG 211 Principles of Accounting I
+☐ ACTG 211 Principles of Accounting I

 ACTG 212 Principles of Accounting II

-ECON 201 Microeconomics
+☐ ECON 201 Microeconomics

-ECON 202 Macroeconomics
+☐ ECON 202 Macroeconomics

-Major F Requirements
+Major Requirements

-Of .
-Req uirements
+ajor I Reg uirements

 Ac counting Major 36

-ACTG 341 Intermediate Accounting I .3
+ACTG 341 Intermediate Accounting I 3

-ACTG 342 Intermediate Accounting II .3
+ACTG 342 Intermediate Accounting II 3

-ACTG 345 Cost Accounting .3
+ACTG 345 Cost Accounting 3

-ACTG 360 Accounting Information Systems .3
+ACTG 360 Accounting Information Systems 3

-ACTG 430 Federal Income Tax .3
+ACTG 430 Federal Income Tax 3

-ACTG 431 Federal Income Tax - Corporations, Partnerships, Estates, & Trusts .3
+ACTG 431 Federal Income Tax - Corporations, Partnerships, Estates, & Trusts 3

-ACTG 440 Auditing I .3
+ACTG 440 Auditing I 3

-ACTG 470 Accounting for Non-Profit Organizations .3
+ACTG 470 Accounting for Non-Profit Organizations 3

-ACTG 499 Advanced Accounting .3
+ACTG 499 Advanced Accounting 3

-BUS 450 Managerial Finance .3
+BUS 450 Managerial Finance 3

-MATH 315 Applied Statistics .3
+MATH 315 Applied Statistics 3

-WR 311 Writing for the Workplace3
+□ WR 311 Writing for the Workplace3

-Addit ional l Requirements for Dual Degree Pathway
+Additic onal Requirements for Dual Degree Pathway

-of Science in Accounting + Master of Business Administration: Finance Concentration ntain 3.0 GPA.
+lor of Science in Accounting + Master of Business Administration: Finance Concentration Maintain 3.0 GPA.

-t with their SBLT Faculty Mentor at least once per semester for the duration of the way.
+Meet with their SBLT Faculty Mentor at least once per semester for the duration of the pathway.

-statu unde credi e students have been formally admitted to the dual pathway major and reach senior us (at least 90 credits) they may take two graduate courses (6 credits) as an ergraduate.
-Students would need to be currently enrolled in at least 12 undergraduate lits that semester in order to add a graduate course to their schedule. ı
+s u c Once students have been formally admitted to the dual pathway major and reach senior status (at least 90 credits) they may take two graduate courses (6 credits) as an indergraduate.
+Students would need to be currently enrolled in at least 12 undergraduate credits that semester in order to add a graduate course to their schedule.
+Once the student has completed their undergraduate degree, they would officially move

-auto e the student has completed their undergraduate degree, they would officially move matically into Graduate School for the remainder of their pathway.
-No additional ollment steps are required in the pathway.
+nutomatically into Graduate School for the remainder of their pathway.
+No additional enrollment steps are required in the pathway.

-ourses can be substituted for approved graduate-level courses of the same theme for approved for the Dual Degree Pathway.
+e courses can be substituted for approved graduate-level courses of the same theme for its approved for the Dual Degree Pathway.

-Mino r in .
-Accounting
+Minor in Accounting

-Prere quisi ites
+Prereg uisites

-BU JS 310 Principles of Management and Leadership
+• BUS 310 Principles of Management and Leadership

-Minor Req quirements
+Requirements

-Ac counting Minor 18
+Accounting Minor18

-ACTG 211 Principles of Accounting I
+□ ACTG 211 Principles of Accounting I

-ACTG 212 Principles of Accounting II
+□ ACTG 212 Principles of Accounting II3

-ACTG 341 Intermediate Accounting I
+□ ACTG 341 Intermediate Accounting I

-ACTG 342 Intermediate Accounting II
+□ ACTG 342 Intermediate Accounting II3

-Choose six credits from the following6
+☐ Choose six credits from the following6

-ACTG 345 Cost Accounting
+ACTC 24E Cost Assourting